evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

-When an instance of `Identity` wraps an `Apply` instance, `sequence` can be used to swap the type sequence. `sequence` requires either an `Applicative TypeRep` or an `Apply` returning function is provided for its argument.
+When an instance of `Identity` wraps an `Apply` instance, `sequence` can be used to swap the type sequence. `sequence` requires either an `Applicative TypeRep` or an `Apply` returning function to be provided for its argument.

 `sequence` can be derived from [`traverse`](#traverse) by passing it an `identity` function (`x => x`).